My IPhone # 503 351-7082

 Note: If you do find the information here very helpful, it would be kind of you to show your appreciation for the generous advice I spent thousands of hours to provide here for your benefit.
 Perhaps this information was worth enough for you to send us a nice gift certificate for dinner at a local restaurant here?
 A favorite of ours is Newport BayDon't feel too bad about not bothering with this kind gesture though, since it has been extremely rare.
 Far less than 1 in a 1,000 take the time to even send us a nice note of their gratitude.

-Gutter Contractor Education:
+Gutter Contractor Educational Service:

 .